When Color Kills: Toxic Pigments Through the Ages

 Besides these two examples, other historical pigments had plenty of their own heavy metal problems.
 Orpiment, or King’s yellow, can be found on ancient Egyptian papyrus scrolls.
 The chemical name for this pigment is arsenic sulfide.
 As you might imagine, this means the fumes were both poisonous and — owing to the sulfuric component — very stinky.

 Yellow pigments in general seem to have been notoriously riddled with safety hazards.
-For instance, Frank Cyr (1900 — 1995), an American educator, unveiled a plan to make all school buses uniform and easy to see, rain or shine—hence the bright yellow we associate with school buses.
+For instance, Frank Cyr (1900-1995), an American educator, unveiled a plan to make all school buses uniform and easy to see, rain or shine — hence the bright yellow we associate with school buses.
 However, the first pigment used on these buses, which “came to be known as ‘National School Bus Chrome,’” contained a particularly noxious type of chromium.
-This hexavalent chromium is essentially “hungry for electrons and will actually damage DNA trying to get it.”
+Hexavalent chromium is highly reactive, aggressively seeking electrons and damaging DNA in the process.

 Likewise, uranium — one of the heaviest metals — gives “uranium yellow” its hue.
 It also gave users of the pigment radiation poisoning.
-Until the second half of the 20th century, it was used “to tint glass and ceramics in shades ranging from yellow-green to orange and red,” but it dates all the way back to 79 A.D.
-Italy.
-Apparently, during the war efforts for WWI and WWII, the “pigment was used for detailed painting on military vehicles; young women tasked with the work often rolled their brushes between their lips to create a fine point, unknowingly exposing themselves to dangerous levels of radiation.”
+Until the second half of the 20th-century, it was used “to tint glass and ceramics in shades ranging from yellow-green to orange and red,” but it dates all the way back to 79 AD Italy.
+During the war efforts of World War I and World War II, the pigment was used for detailed painting on military vehicles.
+Young women assigned to the task often shaped their brushes by rolling them between their lips to create a fine point, unknowingly exposing themselves to dangerous levels of radiation.

 Historically, the track record of red pigments has been scarcely better.
 Vermilion was used for millennia, from ancient China to Renaissance Europe.
-It was derived from mining cinnabar, “the ore of which contains mercury” and which cost miners “their lives due to the toxicity of the substance.”
-Eventually, vermilion was replaced by cadmium red, but in recent decades this alternative has also come under fire.
-Though still allowed in paints, the European Union has banned the use of cadmium in certain items, and the EPA’s Office of Resource Conservation and Recovery added it to a list of chemicals “targeted for elimination, reduction, or substitution because of their toxicity and their tendency to accumulate in the body.”
+It was produced through the mining of cinnabar, an ore that contains mercury and proved so toxic that it often cost miners their lives.
+Eventually, vermilion was replaced by cadmium red, though this substitute has also faced increasing criticism in recent decades.
+While cadmium remains permitted in paints, the European Union has banned its use in certain products, and the EPA’s Office of Resource Conservation and Recovery has placed it on a list of chemicals targeted for elimination, reduction, or substitution because of their toxicity and tendency to accumulate in the body.

 These efforts make sense, as cadmium exposure is linked to renal dysfunction, lung disease, lung cancer, and bone defects.
 In 2010, Miley Cyrus’ jewelry line was pulled from WalMart because of unsafe levels of the heavy metal.
 That same year, Claire’s recalled 19,000 friendship bracelets for the same reason.
 But many companies, like Winsor & Newton, still market paints made with cadmium red pigments, claiming the levels aren’t high enough to exert a toxic effect.

 Though most of the worst heavy metal offenders have been phased out of the world of pigments, if you peruse the aisles of an arts and crafts store, you will find that some products contain warning labels.
-This is thanks to the Labeling of Hazardous Art Materials Act of 1988, which requires “arts and crafts materials manufacturers to identify product ingredients that are known chronic hazards on the label with appropriate hazard warnings,” as well as “provide safety data sheets for these products that offer detailed information on potential health risks, first aid measures, flammability,” and more.
+This is due to the Labeling of Hazardous Art Materials Act of 1988, which requires arts and crafts materials manufacturers to identify ingredients known to pose chronic health hazards on product labels with appropriate warnings.
+The law also mandates the provision of safety data sheets that detail potential health risks, first aid measures, flammability, and other relevant safety information.

 But even if you still see paints labeled “Cadmium Red” or “Lead White,” these are often actually hues rather than the historic, true pigment.
 In this context, a hue refers to “a color that is made up of different pigments than the original,” precisely because of the pigment’s toxicity, or because of its unavailability.